simsong/stats_2010/recon/README.md

     python3 02_build_state_stats.py --all

+## Step 3 --- Create the .lp.gz files

+The database reconstruct works by creating linear program (LP) files that are delivered to the Guorbi optimizer.
+The structure of these LP files makes them quite large---typically between 50MB and 1GB.
+However, these files are quite compressible, so we write them as compressed files and then (in Step 4) we convince Guorbi to read the compressed files.

-3. Create the LP files.
-There is 1 LP file for every census tract.
-The LP files are very large.
+There is 1 .lp.gz file for every census tract.
 The model to create the tract-level files are created by reading the summary files created in step #2.
-So we can parallelize at the (state,county) level, and we can then parallelize within each (state,count) tuple at the tract level.
+So we can parallelize at the (state,county) level, and we can then parallelize within each (state,county) tuple at the tract level.
 The first set of parallelization do not share memory, but the second step do.
 To handle this, we use the 03_synth_lp_files.py program.
 It has two parallelization parameters: --j1, which specifies how many (state,county) pairs to run at once, and --j2, which says how many tracts to run at once for each (state,county) pair.
 The default for each of these is 8.

 To give you an idea of how long this takes, know that synthsizing AK 110 (Juno), population 31,275, with 6 census tracts, requires 1183 seconds of CPU and 43GB of RAM with --j2==1.
 With --j2=8 it requires 284 seconds of CPU and the same amount of RAM (because the RAM is shared).

     python3 03_synth_lp_files.py all all

 4. Run the Gurobi on the LP files.